← Back to Portfolio

 The Hook

-Stops the scroll.
+This stops the scroll.
 The first one or two lines must be compelling enough to make someone click "see more."
+This is the most important sentence(s) you will write.
 Spend disproportionate time on it.

 The Body

-Delivers the value.
-Keep paragraphs short — one to three lines at most.
+This is where you deliver the value.
+Keep paragraphs short, one to three lines at most.
 LinkedIn readers scan before they read.
 Make it easy for them.

 The Close

-Lands the point and invites engagement.
+This is where you land the point and invite engagement.
 End with a clear takeaway, a thought-provoking question, or a call to action.
+Don't trail off.
 Finish strong.

 Entry Level$500 - $1,000/month